-- 1. Any reserves of minerals can be economically extracted prior to the commencement of development; or - 2.
+- 1. Any reserves of minerals can be economically extracted prior to the commencement of development; or, and in the case primary coal resources, there are wholly exceptional circumstances to justify its prior extraction; or - 2.
 Prior extraction would have an unacceptable impact on environmental or amenity considerations; or - 3.
 The resource in question is of poor quality / quantity; or - 4.
-The development would have no significant impact on the possible future working of the resource by reason of its nature, location or size. - 6.8.112 111 In view of the landbank of reserves with planning permission at existing mineral working sites, there is no requirement for the Plan to allocate additional areas for mineral extraction.
-Significant areas have, however, been identified as containing minerals resources that may be of value for mineral working in future in accordance with the BGS Aggregates Safeguarding Map for South East Wales and the Mineral Resource Map for South East Wales (with regards to Primary and Secondary Shallow Coal resources).
+The development would have no significant impact on the possible future working of the resource by reason of its nature, location or size.

+In view of the landbank of reserves with planning permission at existing mineral working sites, there is no requirement for the Plan to allocate additional areas for mineral extraction.
+Significant areas have, however, been identified as containing minerals resources that may be of value for mineral working in future in accordance with the BGS Aggregates Safeguarding Map for South East Wales and the Mineral Resource Map for South East Wales (with regards to Primary Shallow Coal resources).
 Those areas are identified on the Proposals Map and are protected from permanent development that could sterilise or hinder their future extraction.
-(FC32)

-- 6.8.113 112 In considering whether prior extraction of the resource is feasible, the reason for the safeguarded area (i.e. the potential long term benefit of the resource in question) should be considered relative to the need for development and any short term economic arguments.
+In considering whether prior extraction of the resource is feasible, the reason for the safeguarded area (i.e. the potential long term benefit of the resource in question) should be considered relative to the need for development and any short term economic arguments.
 The environmental and amenity impact of extraction should also be considered.
-With regards to aggregates resources within 200 metres of settlement limits (in the case of hard rock) and 100 metres (in the case of sand and gravel) extraction of the resource will not generally be acceptable.
-Typically, extraction of coal resources within 500 metres of identified settlement limits will not generally be acceptable. - 6.8.114 113 Small-scale development proposals, for example limited infill, minor householder development or agricultural development, will often be permissible within safeguarded areas, although they will first need to demonstrate that they would not prejudice future exploitation of the safeguarded resource. - 6.8.115 114 The existing Cwmbargoed mineral railway and rail head are also safeguarded in the Plan under Policy SW12: Improving our transport network given these facilities could be used to transport sandstone material from Gelligaer quarry in the future as well as material or freight from the Ffos-y-fran or Dowlais areas.
+With regards to aggregates resources within 200 metres of settlement limits (in the case of hard rock) and 100 metres (in the case of sand and gravel) extraction of the resource will not generally be acceptable80.
+Typically, extraction of coal resources within 500 metres of identified settlement limits will not generally be acceptable.
+Proposals for the prior extraction of primary coal resources will need to clearly demonstrate the exceptional circumstances that justify the extraction of the resource under national policy as referenced under LDP paragraphs 6.7.107 and 6.7.108.
+Notwithstanding this, the extraction of coal resources within 500m of a settlement would not generally be acceptable on environmental and amenity impact grounds81.
+(MAC49)